scottx611x/CSCI-S-40/Lecture/Lectures.md

 ## Lecture 8:
 - Connection Management & NAT (Network Address Translation)
 - IXP (internat exchange points) a bunch of specialized locations where many ISPs get together and pass traffic around
-- UDP Pseudo header (What its there for, hy its there, and how it works and prevents mis-delivery)
+- UDP Pseudo header (What its there for, why its there, and how it works and prevents mis-delivery)
 - TCP: **Difference between Flow Control and Congestion control**
 	- Flow Control:
 		- End to End: A receiving computer isn't able to sustain the input from a sending host